paddygord/Vulkan/README.md

 Create a window and a Vulkan swap chain connected to it.
 Uses an empty command buffer to clear the frame with a different color for each swap chain image.
-This is the most basic possible application that colors any pixels on a surface.
+This is the most basic possible application that colors any pixels on a window surface.

 ### [Triangle](examples/init/triangle.cpp)
 <img src="./documentation/screenshots/basic_triangle.png" height="96px" align="right">